-WHY I CANNOT BE A POLITICIAN IN THE UK - Generally to become a politician you have to join a particular party, such as the Conservative, Labour or Liberal Democrat Party, or indeed one of the other registered Parties.
+WHY I CANNOT BE A POLITICIAN IN THE UK - Generally to become a politician you have to join a particular party, such as the Conservative, Labour, Liberal Democrat, or indeed one of the other registered Parties.
 This issue alone prevents me from entry as I disagree with 99% of all their policies and the way in which they operate.

 The only other route would be to register with The Electoral Commission and this is prohibitively expensive, so that’s out of the question.
-Besides these issues I also fail to qualify for a number of other reasons, as a politician, let me explain:
+There are of course a number of other key reasons why I could not be a politician… let me explain: